-We will recruit older patients with frailty and acute care needs during attendance at one of several Emergency Departments.
+We will recruit older patients with frailty and acute care needs during attendance at one of several Emergency Departments or Acute Medicine Units.
 We will include people who have cognitive impairment and are able to express their preferences; we will invite familiar caregivers to be consultees where this would help to overcome a person's communication barriers.
 We will exclude patients who, in the opinion of their treating clinician, are too unwell to communicate their preferences.